It is Time to Learn New Strategies* to Design & Build

 For example, a vast array of the following proven off-the-shelf modules are readily available:

-Ultra-Low-Cost frames can be built can be built automatically on ordinary CNC machine tools working in flexible cells using Cellular/Flexible Manufacturing principle and then be assembled rigidly and precisely by DFM principles.
+Ultra-Low-Cost frames can be built can be built automatically on programmable machine tools working in flexible cells using Cellular/Flexible Manufacturing principle and then be assembled by local labor rigidly and precisely by DFM principles.

 Again, a key element to success is to implement this

 Focus of "energy" should be heat, not electricity because: